 In other words: when you look for examples of Internet of Things deployments that work or are in a pilot stage, certainly don’t limit your quest to examples from your industry.
 The customer is one and has similar expectations, regardless of industry.
 Business challenges and opportunities are more diverse but still: there is always something to be learned.

-List of IoT examples and IoT case studies
+List of IoT examples

 As the focus of this website is to inform and educate on marketing, transformation, customer experience, information management, technology and IT in a context of business and people, we now and then cover some IoT examples and case studies, applications/types of IoT use cases in practice.